devopsdays-dk/devopsdays.dk/docs/README.md

 # docs

-This folder `./docs` is excluded from Jekyll builds in the `config.yml` file.
+This folder `./docs` is meant for detailed documentation that is relevant to share among all contributors.
+But which is also perhaps _too_ detailed to throw in the [`CONTRIBUTING.md`](../CONTRIBUTING.md) since we aim to keep that crisp and nimble.

-Use it to document implementations and stuff.
+If you create MarkDown files in this repo, maybe consider _mentioning_ them in the [`CONTRIBUTING.md`](../CONTRIBUTING.md) file.